Charles Sebastian Theodore Sheppard (1885 - 1931)

 Elsie's mother, Christina, lived to be 83, and was able to enjoy many of her grandchildren born to Charles and Elsie.
 Charlie's father Alfred died just 8 years after the wedding, but his mother Virginia lived till 1936 and knew all of her grandchildren.

 The wedding reception was held at the home of Mr. Albert Mendes, at the corner of Shine Street & Park Street on Victoria Square, Port-of- Spain.
 Albert's wife was Mary Pereira, Elsie's aunt, and Albert was also Elsie's godfather.
 It appears that Charlie and Elsie were close to Albert and Mary, as in later years, Albert appointed Charlie to be one of the Administrators of his Estate, in which he bequeathed $500.00 to Elsie.
-As a matter of interest, Albert was the brother of Alfred Mendes Snr., great-grandfather of the British Academy award winner, Sam Mendes.
+Albert was the brother of Alfred Mendes Snr., great-grandfather of the British Academy award winner, Sam Mendes.

 News of the marriage appeared in the newspaper's social column, giving a lovely description of the occasion.
 The couple spent their honeymoon at the Santa Carlotta Estate - a cocoa plantation near the coast which was owned by Alfred Mendes Snr.
 Alfred was an Elder of St. Ann's Free Church and a good friend of the family.